calmdentist/tilt_programs/ARCHITECTURE.md

 ### 2. Hand Lifecycle (Loop)
 -   **a.
 Start Hand**: Any player calls `start_new_hand()`.
 Blinds are posted.
 The non-dealer is now Player A for this hand, the dealer is Player B.

 -   **b.
-The Secure Shuffle (Mandatory Proofs)**:
+The Secure Shuffle (One Mandatory, One Optimistic Proof)**:
-    -   **Player A's Client**: Generates a 52-card deck, encrypts it with `pk_A`, builds a Merkle tree from the 52 unique ciphertexts, and calls `commit_deck(merkle_root)`.
-It then sends the 52 ciphertexts to Player B off-chain.
+    -   **Player A's Client (Creator)**: Generates a 52-card deck, encrypts it with `pk_A`, and builds a Merkle tree.
+It then generates a `ProveCorrectDeckCreation` ZKP.
+It calls `commit_deck(merkle_root, proof)`.
+The on-chain program verifies this proof immediately. **If the proof is invalid, the transaction fails, and the hand cannot begin.** Player A then sends the 52 ciphertexts to Player B off-chain.
-    -   **Player B's Client**: Receives the 52 ciphertexts.
-It shuffles and re-encrypts them to create the final 52-card doubly-encrypted deck.
-It then generates a `ProveCorrectShuffle` ZKP.
-Finally, it calls `set_shuffled_deck(deck, proof)`.
-The on-chain program verifies the proof. **If the proof is invalid, the transaction fails, and the hand cannot begin.**
+    -   **Player B's Client (Dealer)**: Receives the 52 ciphertexts and validates them against the on-chain Merkle root.
+It then shuffles, re-encrypts them, and generates a `ProveCorrectReshuffle` ZKP.
+It calls `set_shuffled_deck(deck, proof)`.
+This proof is **not** verified on-chain unless a dispute is raised.

--   **c.
-Gameplay (Optimistic with Off-Chain Verification)**:
+    **c.
+Gameplay (Optimistic)**:
     -   Betting proceeds via the `bet` instruction.
-    -   When a card needs to be revealed, the responsible player's client computes the partial decryption and a `ProveCorrectDecryption` ZKP.
-It sends both to the opponent **off-chain**.
+    -   When a card is revealed, the player submits the decrypted data and the `ProveCorrectDecryption` ZKP to the contract.
+The proof is not verified unless disputed.
-    -   The opponent's client verifies the proof.
-If valid, the game continues.
-If invalid, the client immediately calls `raise_dispute` to escalate the issue to the on-chain program.

--   **d.
+    **d.
 Showdown**:
+    -   Players reveal their pocket cards, submitting the plaintext and the final `ProveCorrectDecryption` ZKPs.
-    -   The player claiming to be the winner calls `claim_winnings`, providing the `ProveHandEvaluation` ZKP.
-The contract verifies the proof and awards the pot.
+    -   If no disputes are raised, either player calls `resolve_hand()`.
+The contract uses its on-chain logic to determine the winner and award the pot.

--   **e.
-Loop**: A new hand can be started by calling `start_new_hand()`.
+    **e.
+Loop**: A new hand can be started.

 ### 3. Match End
 -   A player calls `leave_game` to withdraw their funds and conclude the match.